-This course is designed to introduce the student to the components of wellness, client education, and client communication in order to encourage clients to maintain the benefits of their massages.
+Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 1 This course is designed to introduce the student to the components of wellness, client education, and client communication in order to encourage clients to maintain the benefits of their massages.
 In addition, this course includes lab work in Swedish massage.

 MT138 Digestive System and Special Populations This course is designed to introduce the student to the anatomy and pathologies of the digestive system, its functions, structures, and chemistry.
 This course will also help the student adapt to the unique situations and special needs including physical, emotional, and health related challenges.
 In addition, this course includes lab work in the basics of pregnancy massage and role play of related pathologies.

-MT211 Asian Bodywork Therapy

-This course is designed to introduce the student to Asian massage therapy.
+MT211 Asian Bodywork Therapy Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 1 This course is designed to introduce the student to Asian massage therapy.
 Identify the difference in eastern and western approaches to health and medicine.
 Describe the Five Element theory and Yin Yang perspective.
 In addition, this course is designed to introduce the student the basic practice and techniques of shiatsu massage.

-MT213 Deep Tissue & Neuromuscular Therapy: Extremities Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 1 This course is designed to introduce the student to the practice of deep tissue, rehabilitative massage, specific clinical techniques, protocols, and muscles of the appendicular skeleton.
-In addition, this course includes understanding the physiological effects of each technique, when to implement these techniques and how to pair with Swedish techniques to a massage session.
+MT212 Deep Tissue & Clinical Applications: Extremities

+Lecture Hrs: 10 Lab Hrs: 10 This course is designed to introduce the student to the practice of clinical massage, also known as deep tissue and rehabilitative massage.
+Students will learn specific clinical techniques, protocols, and muscles of the appendicular skeleton.
+In addition, this course includes understanding the physiological effects of each technique and how to implement these techniques to create a treatment plan for a clinical massage session.

-MT215 Deep Tissue & Neuromuscular Therapy: Torso
+MT214 Deep Tissue & Clinical Applications: Torso

-This course is designed to introduce the student to the practice of deep tissue, rehabilitative massage, specific clinical techniques, protocols, and muscles of the axial skeleton.
-In addition, this course includes understanding the physiological effects of each technique, when to implement these techniques and how to pair with Swedish techniques to a massage session.
+Lecture Hrs: 10 Lab Hrs: 10 This course is designed to introduce the student to the practice of clinical massage, also known as deep tissue and rehabilitative massage.
+Students will learn specific clinical techniques, protocols, and muscles of the axial skeleton.
+In addition, this course includes understanding the physiological effects of each technique and how to implement these techniques to create a treatment plan for a clinical massage session.